 “I met and developed relationships with bros from different chapters.
 It’s crazy to see how we all can connect through the fraternity without having to actually meet in person,” said Jake Seo of Chi Chapter.
 “I really admired how we got the opportunity to listen and get advice from older bros that not only cover the importance of our commitment in Greek life, but also in the real world.”

 “My favorite part of Convention 2021 was hearing the stories and experiences that older brothers had when it came to starting up businesses or that lives after graduating,” said Kody Lam of Chi Chapter at the University of Illinois Urbana-Champaign.
 “The stories that were told were not only interesting but taught us life lessons to take forward in the future.”

 “Even though I attended virtually, I still felt a sense of connection with each speaker.
 I really valued what each speaker offered in their presentation,” said International Board Communications Coordinator Sebastien Khoutxaysana.
-“It was an awe-inspiring moment for the attendees, both virtual and in-person, and shared insights will help propel brothers toward taking control of their future.”
+“Insights rooted in legacy will help propel brothers toward taking control of their future.”

 About Lambda Phi Epsilon

 Founded in 1981 at Los Angeles, California, Lambda Phi Epsilon International Fraternity, Inc. has grown to become the world’s largest Asian-interest fraternity.
 Lambda Phi Epsilon (ΛΦΕ, also known as LFE) aims to guide men on a lifelong discovery of authenticity and personal growth.
 To learn more, visit https://lambdaphiepsilon.com.